Rina Oh Amen

 Larry Rivers in his studio. © John Gruen

 Larry Rivers was born Yitzroch Loiza Grossberg on August 17, 1923 and passed away on August 14, 2002.
 He earned a B.A. in education from New York University in 1951, changing his name to Rivers in 1940 at the start of his career as a jazz saxophonist.
-Bad Boy of the Art World, the film directed by Louis Meisel, opens with a black and white scene of Larry Rivers and Lisa Minnelli.
+Bad Boy of the Art World, the film directed by Peter Rosen, opens with a black and white scene of Larry Rivers and Lisa Minnelli.
 Many voices found him outrageous.
 Larry mocked women, while adoring them, and caused a spectacle wherever he went.
 He was not constrained.

 Meisel recalls meeting Rivers for the first time after making his first purchase of the artist’s work.
 He acquired two drawings from a sketchy gallery and wanted Rivers to authenticate them, beginning his decades long relationship with Rivers.
 Meisel went on to say during a panel discussion in Sag Harbor following the premiere: “I felt very strongly that he, Johns, and Rauschenberg were the ones moving back into imagery from abstract painting.
 I spent a lot of time with them.
 I was a bit late in the pop art movement because my friends, the abstract expressionists, didn’t like the pop artists.
 In the 60’s the pop artists really brought back the imagery but with a flatness of surface which was one of the rules of abstract painting.”